The Hundred: Phoebe Graham offers tournament reflections and thoughts on new generation of fans

 This year's tournament has blown all critics out of the park.
 There's always so much conspiracy around The Hundred; will it continue?
 Is it the right thing for cricket?
 For me, it's been the best season yet.

 Some memories will last a lifetime.
 Tammy Beaumont scored the first women's hundred, and Harry Brook scored the fastest men's.
-Fielding like no one has ever seen before, Sam Hain at Lords and Brook at Headingly.
+Fielding like no one has ever seen before, Sam Hain at Lord's and Brook at Headingley.

 The women's draft rebalanced the competition, and we had new finalists and trophy holders.
 The Welsh Fire went from being easy pickings to one of the strongest teams in both the men's and women's.